-Using fresh aloe is a bit different (and better for you!) than using the bottled kind.
+Turns out that using fresh aloe is a bit different (and better for you!) than using the bottled kind.
 But once you make the switch, you’ll never go back to the bottled stuff again.
-Here’s how to harvest and use aloe so you can get the greatest benefit from this magical plant.
+Here’s how to harvest aloe vera gel so you can get the greatest benefit from this magical plant.

 How to Harvest and Use Aloe Vera

 By now, I think we’re all familiar with the topical uses of aloe.
-It’s a fabulous healer for burns, cuts, and other skin ailments, and it has beauty-boosting properties to boot.
+It’s a fabulous healer for burns, cuts, and other skin ailments (source), and it has beauty-boosting properties to boot.
 Thanks to an array of vitamins, minerals, and phytonutrients, aloe vera is an anti-inflammatory powerhouse.

 Simply choose a large enough pot and some dry, sandy soil (like the kind you would buy for cacti), and place it near a bright window.
 Direct sun can burn the leaves, so don’t panic if your home doesn’t get a ton of sunlight.
-Water it every few weeks, letting it dry out between waterings.
+Water it every few weeks, letting it dry out thoroughly between waterings.
 That’s it.

-But, if growing the plant isn’t your cup of tea, you can usually find large aloe leaves at organic stores or health food markets.
-Removing the gel from store-bought leaves is the same as harvesting it from a plant, so read on or watch the video below to see how it’s done:
+But if growing the plant isn’t your cup of tea, you can usually find large aloe leaves at your local health food store.
+Removing the gel from store-bought leaves is the same as harvesting it from the plant, so read on or watch the video below to see how it’s done:

 If you plan to eat the gel, be forewarned: aloe leaves contain aloin, a yellowish-orange sap that can cause impressive diarrhea.
 This sap is produced near the stalk, so after removing a leaf, let the aloin drain from the end and discard it before consuming the gel.